aadilmodsofficial/AadilOffsetTester-ZygiskModule/README.md

 ## How This Module Works

-This Zygisk module uses the **Zygisk API** (part of Magisk) to inject the Offset Tester library into a target game process at launch.
+This Zygisk module uses the **Zygisk API** (part of Magisk) to inject the Offset Tester into a target game process at launch.
 Instead of manually patching the game APK, the module handles injection automatically in the background.

 You simply tell the module which games to inject into by listing their package names in a config file, and Offset Tester appears as a floating every time you open one of those games.